docs

 | Patient communication | Drafts statement copy or payment-plan language for review | Sends financial communication to patients without staff review |

-- What data is sent to the model, and is any of it retained for model training?
+- What data is sent to the model, and is any of it retained for training?
 (Required answer: no training on customer data without explicit opt-in.)

 - What is the documented risk analysis for the AI processing, per HIPAA Security Rule §164.308(a)(1)(ii)(A)?